-In the following article, we'll dive into the history or the term and explore its origins in the English language.
+In the following article, we'll dive into the history of the term and explore its origins in the English language.
 We'll also explore its early uses and rise in popularity in the English lexicon.

-What is the definition of the term "Computer Bug"?
+What is the definition of the term "computer bug"?

-A "Computer Bug" or 'Software Bug' is generally defined as:-
+A "Computer Bug" or "Software Bug" is generally defined as:

-"In IT, a bug refers to an error, fault or flaw in any computer program or a hardware system.
+"In IT, a bug refers to an error, fault, or flaw in any computer program or a hardware system.
 A bug produces unexpected results or causes a system to behave unexpectedly.
 In short, it is any behavior or result that a program or system gets but it was not designed to do." - Techopedia.

 Much to the annoyance of many programmers, and users, "bugs" can trigger errors that produce ripple effects.
 Software bugs can either be subtle in nature (i.e. limited in effect - like a database button not responding) or can cause a program to crash or freeze.

-As any developer knows there are very few, if any, programs that are completely error-free.
-Even in those that have been extensively tested.
+As any developer knows, there are very few, if any, programs that are completely error-free, even in those that have been extensively tested.

-'Computer Bugs' can have serious real-world implications
+"Computer bugs" can have serious real-world implications

-Interestingly, a 2002 study by the U.S. Department of Commerce's National Institute of Standards and Technology concluded that:-
+Interestingly, a 2002 study by the U.S. Department of Commerce's National Institute of Standards and Technology concluded that:

-"Based on the software developer and user surveys, the national annual costs of an inadequate infrastructure for software testing is estimated to range from $22.2 to $59.5 billion.
+"Based on the software developer and user surveys, the national annual costs of inadequate infrastructure for software testing is estimated to range from $22.2 to $59.5 billion.
 Over half of these costs are borne by software users in the form of error avoidance and mitigation activities.
 The remaining costs are borne by software developers and reflect the additional testing resources that are consumed due to inadequate testing tools and methods."

 What was the first use of the term "bug"?

-In an 1843 letter, she noted:-
+In an 1843 letter, she noted:

-"an analyzing process must equally have been performed in order to furnish the Analytical Engine with the necessary operative data, and that herein may also lie a possible source of error.
+"An analyzing process must equally have been performed in order to furnish the Analytical Engine with the necessary operative data, and that herein may also lie a possible source of error.
 Granted that the actual mechanism is unerring in its processes, the cards may give it wrong orders."